-Raymond Allen was the comic cornerstone for most of the company's performances over the years, approaching each show with a strong sense of theatrical tradition and a gift for physical buffoonery.
+Raymond Allen was the comic cornerstone for most of the company's performances over the years.
+With many years of experience in the Gilbert and Sullivan repertory, he approached each production with a strong sense of theatrical tradition and a gift for physical buffoonery.

 LOOM created all its own sets and costumes from scratch, guaranteeing a professional standard at minimal cost.
 Resident director Jerry Gotham did wonders with limited space and resources, always showing the operettas and performers to their best advantage.
 There were only two people in the pit: pianist Brian Mallory (who knew every score by heart) and William Mount-Burke playing organ and timpani while conducting the cast.
 This gave LOOM's performances an intimate sound and kept the focus on the singing.
 At a time when most professional companies were using sound systems, LOOM allowed audiences to enjoy the refreshing sound of the unamplified human voice.